-I am a PhD candidate in Environmental Microbiology at Helmholtz Centre for Environmental Research – UFZ in Leipzig, Germany.
-My advisor is Dr. Carsten Vogt.
-My PhD research deals with the biogeochemical effects of temperature change on microbial communities and groundwater contaminations.
-I expect to graduate in 2025 and am currently looking for post-doctoral or research engineer positions (full-time or part-time).
+I am a research engineer in microbiology, currently employed by PSL University, working at the Genomics platform of ENS-PSL.
+I am also finalizing my PhD in Environmental Microbiology (graduation expected in 2026), on research I conducted at Helmholtz Centre for Environmental Research – UFZ in Leipzig, Germany.
+My advisor was Dr. Carsten Vogt.
+My PhD research dealt with the biogeochemical effects of temperature change on microbial communities and groundwater contaminations.

 Before joining UFZ in 2018, I obtained in 2017 a European Master’s in Chemical Innovation and Regulation jointly awarded by the University of Bologna, Italy, and Heriot-Watt University, United Kingdom.
 In particular, for my Master’s thesis, I investigated hydrocarbon-degrading bacteria associated with marine phytoplankton using DNA-based Stable Isotope Probing.